rikofirnando/catatanku/Configure Your Ubuntu Server 20.04.md

 apt update;apt upgrade
 ```
 # If you have faced the problem while you are installing the package, do this.
-## SKIP THESE STEPS IF YOU DIDN'T HAVE FACED THIS ISSUES!!
+## SKIP THESE STEPS IF YOU DON'T FACE THIS ISSUES!!
 THESE ARE OPTIONAL STEPS
 ```bash
 apt-get update --fix-missing
 ```